TimCummings/170-file_cms/README.md

 **Corrections based on provided Implementation/Solution**
 * in `edit` form test, also check for presence of submit button
 * in `post` `edit` route, shorten file write using `File` class method instead of instance method

+---

+### Isolating Test Execution - 11/7/2018

+Right now the application is using the same data during both development and testing.
+This means that as we modify the data as we continue development, there is a chance we break some of the tests we've already written.
+To see this for yourself, edit the file `about.md` and change the first line.
+One of the tests will start to fail.

+The technique used to avoid this involves using a different set of data for each _environment_ the application will run in.
+We currently have two active environments: development and test.
+If we were using a database, we could use different databases.
+Since our data is stored entirely on the filesystem, though, we can simply use two different directories to hold the data for our two environments.

+Furthermore, if we think back to the [SEAT Approach](https://launchschool.com/lessons/dd2ae827/assignments/3814), what we _really_ should be doing is setting up the data for each test in the **set up** step, and then deleting it in the **tear down** step.
+Here is a review of the SEAT approach:

+1. Set up the necessary objects.
+2. Execute the code against the object we're testing.
+3. Assert the results of the execution.
+4. Tear down and clean up any lingering artifacts.

+So far, our tests have only been doing #2 and #3, which is fine in cases where there isn't any set up or tear down needed.
+In the case of this application, though, it would be advantageous to start using those steps to prepare for and clean up after our tests run.

+The first thing we need to be able to do is select a directory for data based on the environment the code is running in.
+If we look through our code, we'll see that we're referencing the `root` local variable in nearly all of the routes, and when we use it, we're always appending `/data` to it.
+So let's rework the code to have a method called `data_path` that returns the correct path to where the documents will be stored based on the current environment.

+Then, we can replace the usage of the `root` variable with references to `data_path`.
+While we're doing that, we can use `File.join` to combine path segments instead of doing it ourselves manually.
+The main benefit afforded by `File.join` is it will use the correct path separator based on the current operating system, which will be `/` on OS X and Linux and `\` on Windows.

+Now that we've done that, a bunch of the project's tests will be failing since there is now no data in the system when they run.
+We can use the `setup` method in our test to create the `data` directory if it doesn't exist and the `teardown` method to delete it.
+These methods are called by Minitest before and after **every** test.
+This means each test will now be run in an isolated environment.

+Note that within `test/cms_test.rb` we are able to access the `data_path` method defined in `cms.rb` because it is defined in a global scope.

+> The [FileUtils](http://ruby-doc.org/stdlib-2.3.0/libdoc/fileutils/rdoc/FileUtils.html) module contains a variety of useful methods for working with files and paths.
+The names and functionality of the methods provided by this module are based on the names and options of common shell commands.

+We'll need one more piece to finish this refactoring, and that is to provide a simple way to create documents during testing.
+This method creates empty files by default, but an optional second parameter allows the contents of the file to be passed in.

+---